agiletechvn/react-native-linesdk/README.md

 1. Open up `android/app/src/main/java/[...]/MainActivity.java`

-* Add `import com.reactlibrary.RNLinesdkPackage;` to the imports at the top of the file
+* Add `import vn.agiletech.linesdk.RNLinesdkPackage;` to the imports at the top of the file
 * Add `new RNLinesdkPackage()` to the list returned by the `getPackages()` method

 2. Append the following lines to `android/settings.gradle`: